Learning Management System

-NYU Learning Management System (Brightspace) will replace NYU Classes/Sakai in 2021.
-This learning management system, powered by Brightspace, is a collaborative learning environment that offers various digital tools to enhance instruction and learning.
+NYU LMS (Brightspace), by D2L, is a collaborative learning environment that offers various digital tools to enhance instruction and learning.
 Training, workshops, and resources will be available to all faculty and staff during the transition.
 For more information and the latest updates, visit NYU Instructional Technology.

 Instructors can use the LMS to enhance classroom instruction through content sharing, collaborative capabilities, assignments and other assessment tools, gradebook functionality, and more.

-For NYU LMS/Brightspace, get started by accessing Faculty and Staff NYU LMS (Brightspace) Training and review the Guide for Instructors for information regarding general navigation, homepage tools and course site tools.
+For NYU LMS/Brightspace, get started by accessing Getting Started with NYU LMS (Brightspace) Instructor Guide for information regarding general navigation, homepage tools and course site tools.

 Students can use the LMS to access course content, collaborate with their peers, engage with interactive assessments and track their progress in a course gradebook.

 For NYU LMS/Brightspace, get started by accessing Student NYU LMS (Brightspace) Training and review the Guide for Learners for more information regarding general navigation, homepage tools and course site tools.

 Other NYU Community Members